Skip to Content

 Special Forms of Minerals and Crystals

-There are so many minerals that form different crystals that it’s impossible to find two that look exactly alike despite their similar chemical composition.
+So many minerals form different crystals that it’s impossible to find two that look identical despite their similar chemical composition.

 Here are some of the most interesting forms of minerals and crystals that you can find and some intriguing qualities of them:

-Fluorite comes in a wide range of colors, but pure fluorite is completely clear.
-The color instead comes from the way that fluorite’s crystalline structure bends and refracts light as it bounces through the mineral.
+Fluorite comes in many colours, but pure fluorite is completely clear.
+The colour instead comes from the way that fluorite’s crystalline structure bends and refracts light as it bounces through the mineral.

-The sunstone was a crystal that was used by the ancient Vikings as a way to navigate their way to the New World and is formed from a specific crystalline form of calcite.
+The sunstone was a crystal used by the ancient Vikings to navigate their way to the New World and is formed from a specific crystalline form of calcite.

 Iceland spar refracts light twice, allowing navigators to line it up with the sun and the horizon to find their way across the ocean.